Bread-Experts-Group/breadmod/README.md

   - [X] Recipe datagen
   - [X] Lang datagen
   - [X] Model datagen
-  - [ ] Crafting recipes for reinforced bread block and tools
+  - [X] Crafting recipes for reinforced bread block (now smithing recipe)
   - [ ] Happy Block Nuclear Inferno
-  - [ ] Balance Tool stats against wood/stone, diamond/netherite for reinforced
 - [X] Bread slices
   - [X] Crafted from using a sword on bread in a crafting table (the sword does not take damage)
   - [X] You get 6 bread slices per bread in the recipe